s3gw-tech/s3gw/docs/developing.md

 ## Introduction

 This project is exploring the use of Ceph's Rados Gateway (RGW) as a standalone daemon with a non-RADOS storage backend.
-The backend, `dbstore`, is backed by a SQLite database and is currently provided by RGW.
+The backend, `sfs`, is backed by a SQLite database for metadata with files for object data, and is currently provided by RGW.

 In order to ensure tests are conducted from the same point in time, a forked version of the latest development version of Ceph is available [here][1].